MicrosoftDocs/sdk-api/sdk-api-src/content/netioapi/ns-netioapi-mib_ipinterface_row.md

 Type: <b>BOOLEAN</b>

-A value that specifies if the IP interface support neighbor discovery.
+A value that specifies if the IP interface support router discovery.

 ### -field ReachableTime